ibm-cloud-docs/containers/cs_clusters.md

    5. Select a resource group in which to create your cluster.
       * A cluster can be created in only one resource group, and after the cluster is created, you can't change its resource group.
       * To create clusters in a resource group other than the default, you must have at least the [**Viewer** role](/docs/containers?topic=containers-users#platform) for the resource group.
-   6. Select a geography in which to deploy your cluster.
 4. Select **Single zone** or **Multizone** availability.
 In a multizone cluster, the Kubernetes master is deployed in a multizone-capable zone and three replicas of your master are spread across zones.
+5. Select a geography in which to deploy your cluster.
-5. Enter your metro city and zone details.
+6. Enter your metro city and zone details.
   * Multizone clusters:
     1. Select a metro location.
 For the best performance, select the metro location that is physically closest to you.
 Your choices might be limited by geography.
     2. Select the specific zones in which you want to host your cluster.
 You must select at least one zone but you can select as many as you like.
 If you select more than one zone, the worker nodes are spread across the zones that you choose which gives you higher availability.
 If you select only one zone, you can [add zones to your cluster](/docs/containers?topic=containers-add_workers#add_zone) after the cluster is created.
   * Single zone clusters: Select a zone in which you want to host your cluster.
 For the best performance, select the zone that is physically closest to you.
 Your choices might be limited by geography.
-6. For each of the selected zones, choose your public and private VLANs.
+7. For each of the selected zones, choose your public and private VLANs.
   * To create a cluster in which you can run internet-facing workloads:
     1. Select a public VLAN and a private VLAN from your IBM Cloud infrastructure account for each zone.
 Worker nodes communicate with each other by using the private VLAN, and can communicate with the Kubernetes master by using the public or the private VLAN.
 If you do not have a public or private VLAN in this zone, a public and a private VLAN are automatically created for you.
 You can use the same VLAN for multiple clusters.
   * To create a cluster that extends your on-premises data center on the private network only, that extends your on-premises data center with the option of adding limited public access later, or that extends your on-premises data center and provides limited public access through a gateway appliance:
     1. Select a private VLAN from your IBM Cloud infrastructure account for each zone.
 Worker nodes communicate with each other by using the private VLAN.
 If you do not have a private VLAN in a zone, a private VLAN is automatically created for you.
 You can use the same VLAN for multiple clusters.
     2. For the public VLAN, select **None**.
-7. For **Master service endpoint**, choose how your Kubernetes master and worker nodes communicate.
-  * To create a cluster in which you can run internet-facing workloads:
-    * If VRF and service endpoints are enabled in your {{site.data.keyword.cloud_notm}} account, select **Both private & public endpoints**.
-    * If you cannot or do not want to enable VRF, select **Public endpoint only**.
-  * To create a cluster that extends your on-premises data center only, or a cluster that extends your on-premises data center and provides limited public access with edge worker nodes, select **Both private & public endpoints** or **Private endpoint only**.
-Ensure that you have enabled VRF and service endpoints in your {{site.data.keyword.cloud_notm}} account.
-Note that if you enable the private service endpoint only, you must [expose the master endpoint through a private network load balancer](/docs/containers?topic=containers-access_cluster#access_private_se) so that users can access the master through a VPN or {{site.data.keyword.BluDirectLink}} connection.
-  * To create a cluster that extends your on-premises data center and provides limited public access with a gateway appliance, select **Public endpoint only**.
+8. Configure your cluster with a private, public, or a public and a private service endpoint by setting the **Master service endpoint**.
+For more information about what setup is required to run internet-facing apps, or to keep your cluster private, see [Planning your cluster network setup](/docs/containers?topic=containers-plan_clusters#vpc-pgw).
-8. Configure your default worker pool.
+9. Configure your default worker pool.
 Worker pools are groups of worker nodes that share the same configuration.
 You can always add more worker pools to your cluster later.
    1. Filter the worker flavors by selecting a machine type.
 Virtual is billed hourly and bare metal is billed monthly.
       - **Bare metal**: Bare metal servers are provisioned manually by IBM Cloud infrastructure after you order, and can take more than one business day to complete.
 Bare metal is best suited for high-performance applications that need more resources and host control.
 Be sure that you want to provision a bare metal machine.
 Because it is billed monthly, if you cancel it immediately after an order by mistake, you are still charged the full month.
       - **Virtual - shared**: Infrastructure resources, such as the hypervisor and physical hardware, are shared across you and other IBM customers, but each worker node is accessible only by you.
 Although this option is less expensive and sufficient in most cases, you might want to verify your performance and infrastructure requirements with your company policies.
       - **Virtual - dedicated**: Your worker nodes are hosted on infrastructure that is devoted to your account.
 Your physical resources are completely isolated.
    2. Select a flavor.
 The flavor defines the amount of virtual CPU, memory, and disk space that is set up in each worker node and made available to the containers.
 Available bare metal and virtual machines types vary by the zone in which you deploy the cluster.
 For more information, see [Planning your worker node setup](/docs/containers?topic=containers-planning_worker_nodes).
 After you create your cluster, you can add different flavors by adding a worker node or worker pool to the cluster.
    3. Specify the number of worker nodes that you need in the cluster.
 The number of workers that you enter is replicated across the number of zones that you selected.
 For example, if you selected two zones and want to create three worker nodes, a total of six worker nodes are provisioned in your cluster with three worker nodes in each zone.
-9. Click **Create cluster**.
+10. Click **Create cluster**.
 A worker pool is created with the number of workers that you specified.
 You can see the progress of the worker node deployment in the **Worker nodes** tab.
     *   Your cluster might take some time to provision the Kubernetes master and all worker nodes and enter a **Normal** state.
 Note that even if the cluster is ready, some parts of the cluster that are used by other services, such as Ingress secrets or registry image pull secrets, might still be in process.
     *   Every worker node is assigned a unique worker node ID and domain name that must not be changed manually after the cluster is created.
 Changing the ID or domain name prevents the Kubernetes master from managing your cluster.<p class="tip">Is your cluster not in a **Normal** state?
 Check out the [Debugging clusters](/docs/containers?topic=containers-cs_troubleshoot) guide for help.
 For example, if your cluster is provisioned in an account that is protected by a firewall gateway appliance, you must [configure your firewall settings to allow outgoing traffic to the appropriate ports and IP addresses](/docs/containers?topic=containers-firewall#firewall_outbound).</p>
-10. After your cluster is created, you can [begin working with your cluster by configuring your CLI session](/docs/containers?topic=containers-access_cluster).
+11. After your cluster is created, you can [begin working with your cluster by configuring your CLI session](/docs/containers?topic=containers-access_cluster).
 For more possibilities, review the [Next steps](/docs/containers?topic=containers-clusters#next_steps).

 <br />